-This Manual describes the safety precautions and the instructions for safe unpackaging, installation, operation, maintenance and disposal of the Avonic CM70-IP, CM71-IP and CM73-IP cameras.
+This Manual describes the safety precautions and the instructions for safe unpackaging, installation, operation, maintenance and disposal of the Avonic CM44 camera.

-In this Manual, the Avonic CM70-IP, CM71-IP and CM73-IP cameras are referred to as the 'Product'.
+In this Manual the Avonic CM44 camera is referred to as the 'Product'.

 Target Audience

 This Manual is developed for installation technicians who install the Product at client sites, and for IT professionals who are responsible for operating the Product.